 There is a strong connection between operators and functions: both instruct the computer to perform a sequence of one or more actions.
-Generally, compilers recognize operators and can directly generate machine instructions to implement them.
+Generally, compilers recognize and process operators directly, generating the machine instructions to implement the actions.
 Alternatively, programmers write functions consisting of statements.
 The functions are either included in a language's API or are part of a specific program.
-C++ allows programmers to create or overload operators by defining new functions associated with a new class.
-Although programmers implement overloaded operators as functions, the operators allow a special, convenient syntax for calling the functions.
+C++ allows programmers to overload operators by using the operator to name a new function associated with a new class.
+Although programmers implement overloaded operators as functions, the operators allow an operator-and-operand syntax for calling them.
 Overloaded operators are controversial and disliked by some (e.g., Java's designers only overload two operators and disallow programmers to overload more).

-This chapter also introduces the "friend" keyword to implement friend functions.
-Any function can be a friend of a class, not just an operator, but we can only write some common and important operators as friends, so this is a natural place to introduce them. friend functions are not members of the friending class but the class nevertheless permits them access to its private features.
+This chapter also introduces the friend keyword to implement friend functions.
+Any function, not just an operator, can be a friend of a class, but C++ can only implement some significant operators as friends, so this is a natural place to introduce them. friend functions are not members of the friending class, but the class nevertheless permits them access to its private features.

 Overloaded Operator Concepts